- What does a delay effect do in music and what are the major methods of creating delay?

 Typically as the delay feeds back, it sounds more and more distorted.
 It’s an irresistible effect that you’ve no doubt heard countless times.
 Most modern dub delay type effects have filters in the feedback path to make things sound more “distant” with each repeat.

-Dub delay effects are quite musical – when you play with the delay time and feedback, you can expect the sound to adjust in a way that is free of clicks and glitches.
+Dub delay effects are quite musical – when you play with the delay time and feedback, you can expect the sound to adjust in a way free of clicks and glitches.

-Although it’s hard to adjust the delay time on any unit in a transparent way, the pitch modulation effects you get with dub delay are very exciting and can be used for all sorts of sound effects.
+Although it’s hard to adjust the delay time on any unit transparently, the pitch modulation effects you get with dub delay are very exciting and can be used for all sorts of sound effects.
 You should also be able to modulate the delay time subtly for classic “tape flutter” effects.

 How To Calculate Delay Time

-With all time-based effects, it is often very useful to sync up your delays to the tempo of the song.
+With all time-based effects, it is often very useful to sync your delays to the song’s tempo.

 This is easy with plugins because they can read tempo information from your DAW.
-But if you’re dealing with hardware, you’re going to have to do this manually.
+But if you’re dealing with hardware, you will have to do this manually.

 Many hardware delays and guitar pedals feature a “tap tempo” button that allows you to set the tempo of the delay by tapping in rhythm to the music.
 This is super convenient in a live sound setting where there might be tempo fluctuations or where you can’t determine the starting tempo.